pauldorehill/Fable.Serverless/README.md

 Contains a simple `User` type that used on front end and the back end.
 Makes use of `Thoth.Json` & `Thoth.Json.Net`.

 #### FableApp
 Fable App using `preact.js` for dom rendering & `Thoth.Fetch` for Fetch API.
-The root url is found from `Browser.Dom.window.location` when the page is first loaded so it will run both locally and deployed.

 Makes use of [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin) & [CleanWebpackPlugin](https://github.com/johnagan/clean-webpack-plugin) for hashing of `bundle.js`